jimisor/isor.co.uk/log.md

 title: Work log
 ---

-## Summary
+## Work log

-Here is a high level technical log of work I've completed.
+This is a high level log of work I've completed.
 Most recent first back to 2021.

 ## Log